 Step 1: Tell your story on your resume and LinkedIn

 When applying for product management jobs, one of the biggest pitfalls we see is candidates who do not have a strong story on their resume and LinkedIn.
-If you are looking for your first PM role, your experience might not exactly match, so you need to show your skills so that recruiters know you are a good candidate who should move forward in the process.
+If you are looking for your first PM role, your experience might not exactly match.
+Therefore, you need to show your skills as much as possible.
+This helps recruiters know you are a good candidate who should move forward in the process.

-In order to do this, each statement should show the impact of the work, rather than just what was done, and include quantification of results and/or scale of the project.
+In order to do this, each statement should show the impact of the work, rather than just what was done.
+You also need to include quantification of results and/or scale of the project.
 These statements will likely take up more space, but it is worth it to help you stand out.

 For example, this is a statement that only shows grunt work: